-Standard Oil curbs excitement of unruly speculators trading oil and pipeline certificates.
+Standard Oil curbs the excitement of unruly speculators trading oil and pipeline certificates.

 In a sign of the growing power of John D. Rockefeller at the end of the 19th century, Standard Oil Company brought a decisive end to Pennsylvania’s highly speculative — and often confusing — trading markets at oil exchanges.

-The Oil City, Pennsylvania, Oil Exchange incorporated in 1874.
-In 1877, it was the third largest financial exchange of any kind in America, behind New York and San Francisco.
+The Oil City, Pennsylvania, Oil Exchange in 1877 was the third largest financial exchange of any kind in America, behind New York and San Francisco.

 Support the American Oil & Gas Historical Society